Dasatinib (By mouth)

 - If you use an antacid, take it at least 2 hours before or 2 hours after you take dasatinib.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding or if you have a blood problem such as anemia, bleeding problems, heart disease, heart rhythm problems, low potassium or magnesium levels in your blood, fluid problems (edema), or problems when you take lactose.
+- Tell your doctor if you are breastfeeding, or if you have a blood disorder such as anemia, bleeding problems, heart disease, heart rhythm problems, low potassium or magnesium levels in your blood, problems with fluid retention (edema), or if you are lactose intolerant.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.